BenTarrant/AlphasAdventure/README.md

 # AlphasAdventure
-First of a series of small games with a  one-month development cycle to help ensure an understanding of simple C# functions predominately from memory.
+First of a series of small games with a focus on a short development cycle to help ensure an effective and efficient understanding of simple C# functions predominately from memory while also highlighting key areas for improvement.
 This one is an endless side-scroller platformer.